ApexRMS/lucasbuilder/docs/getting_started.md

 * Select the Scenario named  **CBM Crosswalk – Spatial Unit and Species Type**  in the *Explorer*.
 * Double-click to open the scenario and view its details.

 This opens the scenario *Properties* window.
 The first tab in this window, called **General**, contains three *datasheets*.
 The first, **Summary**, displays some general information for the scenario.
 The second, **Pipeline**, allows the user to select the run order of the inputs in the model.
-Finally, the **Datafeeds** datasheet (shown below) displays a list of all data sources.
+Finally, the **Datafeeds** datasheet (shown below) displays a list of all data sources, where each data source is a datafeed, a collection of one or more datasheets.

 * Select the **CBM Crosswalk to ST-Sim – Spatial Unit and Species Type** datafeed to view the example inputs.